Sponsored by

 Allosaurus SkeletonAn Egyptian mummy and giant pre-historic mammals captivate audiences of all ages.
 See a pre-historic mastodon, allosaurus skeleton and observe birds and mammals in their natural habitat.

 The Joseph Moore Museum, established in 1847 as a teaching collection, was officially named in 1905 for Joseph Moore, the Earlham president and geology professor who originated it.
 The museum is now staffed almost entirely by Earlham students who design exhibits, maintain collections, and lead tours.
 As a college program, the museum's hours reflect Earlham's academic schedule.
-Admission is free and group tours can be arranged by calling (765) 983-1303 during museum hours, or leave a message and we'll get back to you.

 Highlights include: